 hs[index]: produces a reference to the header at the specified position within the stack; if hs is an l-value, the result is also an l-value.
 The header may be invalid.
-Some implementations may impose the constraint that the index expression evaluates to a compile-time known value.
+Some implementations may impose the constraint that the index expression evaluates to a value that is known at compile time.
 A P4 compiler must give an error if an index value that is a compile-time constant is out of range.

 Accessing a header stack hs with an index less than 0 or greater than or equal to hs.size results in an undefined value.
-See Section 8.22 for more details.
+See Section 8.23 for more details.